dlangh/cmdref/README.md

 ## Installation
 * If you don't already have jq (https://stedolan.github.io/jq/) you will need to install that.
-** For Mac, you can use brew to install it: 'brew install jq' ** For Ubuntu sudo apt-get install -y jq
+	For Mac, you can use brew to install it: `brew install jq`<br>
+	For Ubuntu `sudo apt-get install -y jq`
 * npm install
 * npm start